kundudeb/kundudeb.github.io/index.md

 3. Mathematics is a powerful, malleable tool that can be shaped and used differently by various communities to serve their needs.<br/>

-4. Every student deserves to be treated with dignity and respect.
+4. Every student deserves to be treated with dignity and respect. <br/>

+5. (My addition) Mathematics will be better with you in it.

 ## Organization